butfirstchai.com

 3. Sauté onions

-4. Add walnut paste, broth, molasses.
+4. Add walnut paste, broth, and molasses.

-5. Simmer meat in sauce
+5. Simmer the chicken in the sauce

-6. Taste, adjust, and serve 🍗🍯🌰
+6. Taste, adjust, and serve

 Hint: Slow cooking is the key to developing the colour and taste of this stew.
 The walnut paste and molasses tend to stick or burn quickly, so stir the stew every 10 minutes.
-The result is a sweet and sour concoction that goes well with rice or bread!
+The result is a sweet-and-sour concoction that goes well with rice or bread!

 Store leftover Fesenjan in an airtight container in the fridge.
 It'll stay tasty for about 3-4 days.
 When you're ready to enjoy, gently reheat on the stovetop or in the microwave.
 Add a splash of water if needed to maintain that perfect consistency.

-Related
+More Related Recipes

 Looking for more recipes using pomegranate molasses?